maxdemaio/my-django-template/README.md

 ADMIN_PATH=exampleAdmin
 ```

-To distinguish between the production and development environment, we can setup "config vars" when deploying to Heroku.
+To distinguish between the production and development environment we can setup "config vars" when deploying to Heroku.
 Normally you would add the PostgreSQL database url, admin path, secret key, and an extra key value pair {"ENV": "heroku"}, that way our app can tell if it's in a production environment or not.